joshuawscott/led_control/README.md

 An umbrella app that has a Phoenix frontend for manipulating LEDs on devices like the Raspberry PI.
 Based on https://github.com/nerves-project/nerves-examples/tree/master/hello_phoenix

+Currently this is just a toy project, but hopefully some of the parts can be released.

 ## Target

 The default target is set to `rpi2` - This is what I developed it on, I'm open to PRs to support